 What else have I added to my Janome 8200?

-I've also attached a Sure Stitch Regulator to control the speed of the machine in relation to how fast I'm moving it on the carriage.
+I've attached a Sure Stitch Regulator to control the speed of the machine in relation to how fast I'm moving it on the carriage.
 This results in even stitches and gives me a button to control the machine on the handlebars, verses having to use the foot pedal on the floor (which can be annoying).

 But as I mentioned in the video, using the Sure Stitch Regulator can be a little tricky for other things like winding your bobbin.
 James helped me move my machine in place and I honestly can't remember what we did with my foot pedal!
 Argh!